netmeld/netmeld/datastore/nmdb-initialize/README.md

 nmdb-initialize
 ```

+(Re)initialize the data store and load extra schema, `new1.sql` and `new2.sql`,
-Load extra schema, in addition to the default ones.
+in addition to the default ones.
 ```
 nmdb-initialize --extra-schema /etc/netmeld/schema/new1.sql ./new2.sql
 ```